Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/maintenance_guide.md

  * d3.promise.js - adds promises to d3's file reading functions
  * bootstrap - used for the popover functionality
  * jquery - required for bootstrap.
+ * simple-statistics - for the ckmeans clustering algorithm

 # Design patterns